CoryXie/coryxie.github.io/_posts/2015-12-02-FIO-Data-Integrity-Test.md

 ```

-* verify data retention: we wanted "verify" to be an option to the "read" workload mix.
+* Verify data retention: we wanted the "verify" to be an option to the "read" workload mix.

 So not necessarily all data that gets written will get verified "during" the write workload.
-The reason is performance statistics need to be as consistent as possible without "verify" in a mixed read/write workload.
-Fio already supports this kind of usage.
-Simply do the write workload with `do_verify=0`, then do a similar read workload with `do_verify=1` and the same verify checksum etc settings.
+The reason is that performance statistics needs to be as consistent as possible without "verify" in a mixed read/write workload. *Jens Axboe* pointed out that `fio` already supported this kind of usage at that time of the discussion.
+Simply do the write workload with `do_verify=0`, then do a similar read workload with `do_verify=1` and the same verify checksum settings, etc.

-To verify everything that was written or trimmed, we can invoke fio again (think autotest invoking fio twice per test run) to check for retention.
-And then invoke fio many more times while the device is getting baked in a thermal chamber.
-In fact, trim verification can be done if the device supports persistent and guaranteed zero return on a completed trim by `trim_verify_zero` (Verify that trim/discarded blocks are returned as zeroes).
+To verify everything that was written or trimmed, we can invoke `fio` again (think autotest invoking `fio` twice per test run) to check for retention.
+And then invoke fio many more times while the device is getting baked in a thermal chamber. *Jens Axboe* pointed out once again, that in fact, trim verification can be done if the device supports persistent and guaranteed zero return on a completed trim by `trim_verify_zero` (Verify that trim/discarded blocks are returned as zeroes).
 If that isn't set, trimmed regions are simply ignored for a verify.

-This should be sufficient for data retention testing as well: If you write `do_verify=0` and then 3 months later read `do_verify=1`.
+This should be sufficient for data retention testing as well: If you write with `do_verify=0` and then 3 months later read with `do_verify=1`.

-* work on any block storage device (ie no knowledge of specific device geometry or flash vs magnetic vs optical or removable vs built-in - some 'workloads' might be geared for specific types of storage)
+* Work on any block storage device (ie no knowledge of specific device geometry or flash vs magnetic vs optical or removable vs built-in - some 'workloads' might be geared for specific types of storage).

+The original `fio` should have matched this requirement.

-* specify workload the same way fio does (multi-threaded, async, random vs seq, read vs write mix, etc)
+* Specify workload the same way `fio` does (multi-threaded, async, random vs seq, read vs write mix, etc).

+The original `fio` should have matched this requirement.

-* collect same performance statistics that fio does (latency histograms in particular)
+* Collect same performance statistics that fio does (latency histograms in particular).

+The original `fio` should have matched this requirement.

 Since these are destructive tests, we can expect the primary target "audience" is anyone working on Storage HW or wants to confirm Storage HW is operating correctly before deploying $$$ worth of HW.